 So China became our largest trading partner.
-Most of the stuff we buy is now made in China.
+Most of the stuff we buy today is made in China.
 You can go there on vacation.
-There are lots of Chinese visiting and studying in the USA.
 But China is not like the United States.
 The people there are not free.
 While the communist states of Eastern Europe and Russia could not bring themselves to shoot their own people when they demanded more freedoms some 30 years ago, the Chinese government had no problem doing so in Tiananmen Square in 1989.
 According to British intelligence sources, the Chinese army murdered as many as 10,000 students and protesters in and around Tiananmen Square between June 3 and 4.

-Now that the global marketplace is tanking and people are dying everywhere, that laissez-faire attitude has changed dramatically.
-We are now learning that China lied to the world about the severity of the COVID-19 virus, covered up its own incompetence and culpability in dealing with it, and arrested medical experts who dared tell the truth.
+Now that the global marketplace is tanking and people are dying everywhere, that laissez-faire attitude toward China has changed dramatically.
+We are now learning that China lied to the world about the severity of the COVID-19 virus, covered up its own incompetence and culpability in dealing with it, and arrested and likely executed medical experts who dared tell the truth.

-Most recently, it is planning to expel reporters from the New York Times, the Washington Post, and Wall Street Journal for daring to report accurately about the Chinese government’s attempts to conceal the seriousness of the Coronavirus.
+Most recently, it expelled American reporters for daring to report accurately about the Chinese government’s attempts to conceal the seriousness of the Coronavirus.

 When the White House challenged China on its behavior, what did China do?
 It threatened to cut off all pharmaceutical shipments to the United States and then went so far as to say the virus was created and planted in China by the U. S. Army.
 Incredible.

 And now, here we are.
-World economies are collapsing at a rate not seen since the Great Depression of the last century, and we are faced with a deadly pandemic.
+World economies have collapsed at a rate not seen since the Great Depression of the last century, and we are faced with a deadly pandemic.

 I do not doubt that the pandemic will pass, and so will the irrational panic it has engendered.
 And eventually, the world’s economies will recover.